Skip to content

 Download the HuntWise app for immediate access to current information on hunting in Mississippi, including regulations, bag limits, and season dates.

-The app also gives you access to ideal wind and weather, map layers (including Wildlife Management Areas and WMA Roads & Trails for Mississippi), real-time animal behavior predictors, privatelandowner boundaries and contact information, and more.
+The app also gives you access to ideal wind and weather, map layers (including Wildlife Management Areas and WMA Roads & Trails for Mississippi), real-time animal behavior predictors, landowner boundaries and contact information, and more.

 If you haven’t hunted with HuntWise yet, download the app and enjoy access to every feature — free for a week!